 That said, I have used one on occasion for most of our cruising years, and want to include some points to consider if you want to buy one.
 It’s not that I think there is anything wrong with them; they just don’t fit my cooking style as much as other things, such as a Thermal Cooker (to see a thermal cooker, check out this one at Amazon).

-A very important safety consideration is not to buy a bigger pot than will fit in your pot restraints – you absolutely don’t want a pressure cooker flying across the boat!
+A very important safety consideration is not to buy a bigger pot than will fit in your pot restraints.
+You absolutely don’t want a pressure cooker flying across the boat!

 I’ve seen pressure cookers ranging in size from very small (1-1/2 quarts) to large enough for home canning.
-Pressure cookers can be filled no more than 2/3 full – they need at least 1/3 airspace to work correctly.
-The most useful size for two people is probably 4 or 6 quarts (visualize a gallon — 4-quart — milk jug and think if it’d be large enough for what you’d want to cook).
+Pressure cookers can be filled no more than 2/3 full.
+They need at least 1/3 airspace to work correctly.
+The most useful size for two people is probably 4 or 6 quarts.
+Visualize a gallon — 4-quart — milk jug and think if it’d be large enough for what you’d want to cook.
 If you’re going to use recipes designed for a pressure cooker, most are designed for a 6-quart size.
 If you’re simply going to adapt your own recipes or ones designed for stovetop cooking, you can use whatever size best fits.
 Are you going to want to cook a whole chicken?
 If so, and if you have room to stow it, you’ll need a larger pressure cooker.

-Pressure.
 The better pressure cookers use 15 pounds of pressure, meaning that foods cook at 257 degrees Fahrenheit.
 More importantly, unless stated otherwise, pressure cooker recipes assume 15 psi in their timing.
 Many cheaper pressure cookers use 12 psi and cooking times in recipes have to be increased by 20%.

 Some pressure cookers have two pressure settings: one at 15 psi and another lower setting for “delicate” foods.
 In general, those “delicate” foods are generally better cooked traditionally, but if your goal is simply reducing cooking time for everything, they are worth looking at.